-An applicant who wishes to pursue a second baccalaureate degree must apply as a transfer student and submit official transcripts from all institutions attended (see transfer section).
+An applicant who wishes to pursue a second baccalaureate degree after completion of the first degree must apply as a transfer student and submit official transcripts from all institutions attended (see transfer section).
 A second baccalaureate degree requires a minimum of 30 additional credit hours as well as fulfillment of all degree requirements.